Spring 2026 John Jay College

 Primary IDE

 You may use a different C++ toolchain if you already have one configured, but make sure you can compile, run, and debug your programs reliably.
-Dev-C++ is the recommended and supported setup for this course.
+Dev-C++ and OnlineGDB are the recommended setups.

 Quick References